Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/cmake_exercise.md

 ## Overview

 - The goal of the exercise is to open a pull request from a fork of [the CMake exercise repository](https://github.com/Simulation-Software-Engineering/cmake-exercise-wt2223).
 Please name your pull request `Add building and container recipes` and assign yourself.
+In the pull request description, please explain what we need to do to test your code.
 - Your should add a `Dockerfile` and a `CMakeLists.txt`, besides some minor changes in `main.cpp` like commenting in some code parts.
 It should be possible to create an executable container from your pull request.
 Inside the container, one should be able to directly build the C++ code (`main.cpp`) using CMake.
 Use as many of the currently commented-out additional files, which induce additional dependencies.

 ## First Steps